Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields

 In contrast, there are galaxies with significantly small sizes ($r_{\rm eff}<0.1\, {\rm kpc}$, \#185 and \#1427 in PRIMER).
 AGNs can cause the apparent compact morphology, but we do not have clear evidence that this is due to their contribution because they are not detected in X-ray \citep[X-UDS,][]{2018ApJS..236...48K}.
 The limiting flux of X-UDS survey is $1.4\times10^{-16}\, {\rm erg/cm^2/s}$ in the $0.5-2\, {\rm keV}$.
-This corresponds to the limiting luminosity in the rest-frame $0.5-10\, {\rm keV}$ of $L_X = (1.5-1.6)\times10^{43}\, {\rm erg/s}$ at their redshift, which implies that they are at least not likely powerful unobscured X-ray AGNs.
+This corresponds to the limiting luminosity in the rest-frame $2-10\, {\rm keV}$ of $L_X = (1.5-1.6)\times10^{43}\, {\rm erg/s}$ at their redshift, which implies that they are at least not likely powerful unobscured X-ray AGNs.
+We find that removing these galaxies from the sample does not affect our conclusions, either.
 We note that our stellar mass is robust against the codes we use.
 The stellar mass of our sample measured with \textsc{eazy-py} is compared to that measured with \textsc{FAST++}\footnote{\url{https://github.com/cschreib/fastpp}}.
 They are in good agreement with the offset of $\log{(M_{\rm \star, EAZY}/M_\odot)}-\log{(M_{\rm \star, FAST++}/M_\odot)} = 0.069_{-0.066}^{+0.075}\ (0.067_{-0.027}^{+0.033})$ for our $UVJ$ ($NUVUVJ$)-selected quiescent galaxies, respectively. \citet{2014ApJ...788...28V}, \citet{2019ApJ...880...57M} and \citet{2021MNRAS.506..928N}, whose size-mass relation will be compared with ours, use the stellar mass measured with \textsc{FAST}.
 Thus, this supports that there is no significant bias in comparing our size-mass relation with them.